Introduction

 • Enrollment Number

-• Advocate Identity proof (as issued by State Bar Council)
+• Advocate Identity proof (issued by the State Bar Council)5-Year Integrated LL.B programme after Class 12

 4. No Age Limit

-There is no restriction on the number of attempts for AIBE.
-Hence, candidates can reappear until they qualify.
+There is no limit on the number of attempts.
+Candidates may reappear in the exam until they qualify.

 Can Final-Year LL.B Students Apply for AIBE?